EYFS

 Through professional dialogue between the Early Years staff at St Francis we ensure progression of skills and consistency of experiences.

-When children enter Reception, we have rigorous induction process.
-The process starts with an in-depth conversation with the child’s current setting, which may include EYFS staff attending the setting to observe the child if this is deemed necessary.
-The conversation includes finding out about the child’s interests and needs, the child’s experience of phonics at the setting, the child’s developmental stage and what significant experiences the child has had at the setting (e.g. a trip to the zoo).
+When children enter both Nursery and Reception, we have a rigorous induction process.
+The process starts with an in-depth conversation with the child’s current setting, which may, if deemed necessary, include EYFS staff attending this setting to observe the child.
+The conversation includes: finding out about the child’s interests and needs; the child’s experience of phonics at the setting; the child’s developmental stage and what significant experiences the child has had at the setting e.g. a trip to the zoo.

-We have an Induction Evening for parents, followed by 4 settling in sessions in the summer term.
-Children who are new to the school (ie have not attended St Francis Nursery) will have a home visit from their teacher and another member of the EYFS staff.
-Home visits are beneficial for children, their parents and staff as children feel more relaxed in their home setting meeting new grown ups for the first time.
+In Nursery we have an Induction Evening for parents which is followed by a Teddy Bears picnic in the summer term, as well as individual settling in periods to meet the needs of the children.
+Parents are invited into Nursery, or have a home visit from their teacher and another member of the EYFS staff.
+Home visits are beneficial for children, their parents and staff as children feel more relaxed in their home setting meeting new grown-ups for the first time.
 Parents have an opportunity to discuss anything about their child that they feel will be important for the class teacher to know.
+In Reception there is also an Induction Evening for parents which is followed by several settling in sessions in the summer term.
+Children who are new to the school (i.e. have not attended St Francis Nursery) will have a home visit.

-When children start in September they have 2 weeks of settling in which involves attending school for half days to enable children to become familiar with their new school setting and the adults who are with them in a smaller group setting and an opportunity for staff to gain first-hand knowledge of the child’s developmental stage.
+When children start Reception in September, they have 2 weeks of settling in.
+This involves attending school for half days to enable the children to become familiar with their new school setting and the adults with whom they will be working.
+At this time the children are in a smaller group setting, providing staff with opportunities to gain first-hand knowledge of your child’s developmental stage.

 We endeavour to provide a broad and holistic approach to develop the ‘whole child’ through the planned use of our outside area and extensive grounds.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.

 Staff in the EYFS make regular observations of the children’s learning to ensure their next steps are met.
 These are collected in each child’s Learning Journey.
-We regularly assess where the children are using Development Matters and then ensure our planning, adult interaction and learning environment support children to reach their next steps.
+Using Development Matters we regularly assess where the children are and then ensure our planning, adult interaction and learning environment support children to reach their next steps.

 All EYFS staff have access to appropriate CPD.
 EYFS teachers regularly attend external profile training covering all aspects of the EY Curriculum.
-They also attend regular agreement trialling and moderation events.
+They also attend regular agreement trialing and moderation events.

 We aim to prepare all Reception children for the next stage of education.
 We regularly liaise with KS1 colleagues to ensure outcomes for children in Reception are matched to expectations at the beginning of Y1.
-When children leave Reception they are equipped with the skills and learning attitudes they need to thrive in the next stage of learning.
+When children leave Reception they are equipped with the skills and learning attitudes they need to thrive in the next stage of learning for example: writing in books regularly; teaching and writing as a whole class; completing more activities on their own and demonstrating increased independent skills.